 Raimatang is a village inside Buxa Tiger Reserve.
-The unique location of the village inside the forest and close to Bhutan border and its beautiful surrounding has made it an attractive offbeat tourist destination of Dooars.
+The unique location of the village inside the forest and close to the Bhutan border and its beautiful surrounding has made it an attractive offbeat tourist destination for Dooars.

-Raimatang does not have strong tourism infrastructure, there are a few homestay type accommodations run by local people.
+Raimatang does not have a strong tourism infrastructure, there are a few homestay-type accommodations run by local people.
 The rooms are small and the service is not much to write home about.
 But the service shortcomings are well balanced by nature which has blessed the village and its surrounding area with bounty.

 The Raimatang River

-There are several small streams coming from Indian and Bhutanese hills to form the Raimatang Khola, the river that surrounds the North and West of Raimatang and crossing it is an experience in itself.
+Several small streams are coming from Indian and Bhutanese hills to form the Raimatang Khola, the river that surrounds the North and West of Raimatang, and crossing it is an experience in itself.
 The river seems to be a few small streams passing through a wide river basin anytime in the year except the Monsoon.
 When the monsoon downpour starts the small stream becomes a huge body of water and crossing the river becomes very risky, sometimes for weeks Raimatang remains completely disconnected from the rest of the world.

-A few kilometers downstream, the river passes through Gangutia tea garden.
+A few kilometres downstream, the river passes through the Gangutia tea garden.
 The river also changes its name and is now referred to as Gangutia.
-Little further down it meets with another stream known as Buxa Khola, together they now become Dima river.
+Little further down it meets with another stream known as Buxa Khola, together they now become the Dima river.

-The journey to Raimatang really starts after you cross Kalchini, a small hamlet in Dooars surrounded by tea gardens and forests that is about 160 km from NJP / Bagdogra and 35 km from Alipurduar Junction.
+The journey to Raimatang starts after you cross Kalchini, a small hamlet in Dooars surrounded by tea gardens and forests that is about 160 km from NJP / Bagdogra and 35 km from Alipurduar Junction.
 From Kalchini you drive through tea garden roads, as you pass Chuapara, Gangutia, and Mechpara tea gardens and suddenly reach the riverbed of Raimatangkhola.
-Both sides of Dima river is densely forested that has been there from time immemorial.
-The next 4 km you will be driving through the riverbed.
+Both sides of the Dima river are densely forested that have been there from time immemorial.
+For the next 4 km, you will be driving through the riverbed.
 This makes Raimatang inaccessible during the rainy season.
 There is no proper road or bridge over the river and occasionally you might have to get down from the vehicle to give it a small push.
-Be careful to travel only in a high ground clearance SUV or MUV as they are the only ones able to negotiate the sand and pebbles of the riverbed.
-After about 30 minutes drive through the Dima riverbed, you will emerge on the other side of the river and enter the village of Raimatang.
+Be careful to travel only in a high-ground clearance SUV or MUV as they are the only ones able to negotiate the sand and pebbles of the riverbed.
+After about 30 minutes of driving through the Dima riverbed, you will emerge on the other side of the river and enter the village of Raimatang.

 Attractions and Activities

-If you are the adventurous type, treks can be organized from here to different parts of the Buxa forest area including villages such as Chunabhati, Lalbungalo and eventually reach Buxa fort.
+If you are the adventurous type, treks can be organized from here to different parts of the Buxa forest area including villages such as Chunabhati, and Lalbungalo, and eventually reach Buxa fort.

-There are a few Home stay and lodges in Raimatang.
+There are a few Homestay and lodges in Raimatang.
 The rooms are small and the standards are basic.
-There is also a forest bungalow which guests can try to book directly (we do not provide assistance for booking the same).
+There is also a forest bungalow which guests can try to book directly (we do not assist in booking the same).
 If you are interested to stay at the lodges, you may write to our service executives who would be glad to assist you with your accommodation.